geotools/geotools/docs/developer/procedures/stable.rst

 Working on a stable branch
 ==========================

-Working on a stable branch like 2.7.x or 2.6.x is a bit different working on trunk.
+Working on a stable branch like 2.7.x or 8.x is a bit different than working on trunk.
 For one we are not adding new features, and we need to back out changes that fail.

 Let us start with what is restricted: